diahazzahrah/DataScience-BikeSharing/README.md

 ![Alt text](image-1.png)

 ## View Dashboard Directly
-Pada dashboard, Anda dapat melihat mengenai data - data terkait dengan Bike Sharing Dataset.
-Ditampilkan data dengan fitur filter untuk melihat temp, atemp, hum.
-Selain itu, disajikan grafik - grafik terkait dengan bike sharing dataset.
+On the dashboard, you can see data related to the Bike Sharing Dataset.
+Data is displayed with a filter feature to see total users, temp, atemp, hum.
+Apart from that, graphs related to the bike sharing dataset are presented.